 Mixing the yeast dough

-- Start by measuring the yeast into the mixing bowl.
+- Start by measuring the yeast into a large mixing bowl of a stand mixer.
 Add milk.

-- Continue with the flour, sugar and salt.
-Start mixing all the ingredients on low for 2 minutes until they come together.
+- Continue with the dry ingredients, i.e. the flour, sugar and salt.
+Start mixing all the ingredients (with a dough hook attachment on an electric mixer) on low speed for 2 minutes until they come together.

 - Cut butter into small cubes and add into the mixing bowl.
-Continue to knead for 8 to 10 minutes.
+Continue to knead for 8 to 10 minutes on medium speed..

 - The dough might look sticky a few minutes into adding the butter, and that is perfectly alright.